CDBG 2023 BID PACKAGE

 Get us involved in your project!

-For tree-related questions or to get us involved in your project,
+For tree-related questions or to get us involved in your project, please contact

 Sponsors of our public landscapes are not only recognized as invested members of the community but also as advocates for public greening of beautiful and functional landscapes.
 By sponsoring a public landscape, you are giving pedestrians an opportunity to breathe cleaner air and learn about the plants that will thrive in their micro climate.
 You are providing a hands-on training ground for our Branches to Chances: A Return to Work Program participants.
 You are beautifying your neighborhood, which has a calming effect on its residents and instills a sense of local pride.
 You are providing a habitat for our native pollinators and wildlife, which benefits our local ecosystem.
 With your sponsorship, you bring the power of plants to life.